tsinglinrain/Alipay_to_Notion/README.md

 Copy the content between `tsinglin/` and `?`, which is the `database id`.

-## 3. Exporting WeChat Pay bill
+## 3. Exporting Alipay bill

-To export your WeChat Pay bill, open WeChat and go to "Me", then click on "Wallet", followed by "Transactions".
-Click on "Download transactions" in the top right corner, select the desired time period, and enter your payment password and email address.
-Make sure that the email address is correct to prevent privacy leaks.
+To export your Alipay bill...

-You will receive an email with a compressed file and a password to extract it.
+You will receive an email with a compressed file and a password which is your ID to extract it.
 The file inside should be in CSV format.

 ## 4. Setting up the Python code